ananya12k/Docker/README.md

 - Version conflicts
 - Dependency conflicts
-- Environment conflicts
+- Environmental conflicts
 - Migration of apps from one machine to another
-- Open source software not working on all machines
+- Open source software is not working on all machines
 - Not able to run apps on different OSs

 Solution for VM:

-- Companies started run apps in isolation (New VM for each app)
+- Companies started running apps in isolation (New VM for each app)
 - Containers were born
-- Containers are like VMs but they don't need their own OS
+- Containers are like VMs, but they don't need their OS
 - They share the OS of the host machine
 - They are lightweight
 - They are fast